organic-chemistry/repli1D/README.md

 Description
 ===========

-The code for the simulation of the replication is in src/repli1d/fast_sim_break.py
+The code to simulate replication and obtain RFD and MRT, given an input PODLS is in src/repli1d/fast_sim_break.py

 example of use are in notebook_demo: